BCV-Uniandes/Cardium/README.md

 [![License: CC BY NC](https://img.shields.io/badge/License-CC_BY_NC-red.svg)](./DATDATASET_LICENSE) [![Project Website](https://img.shields.io/badge/Project_Website-CARDIUM-orange)](https://bcv-uniandes.github.io/CardiumPage/)

----

-## 📰 News
-- **[October 2025]** 🚀 Coming soon!
-We will be releasing the tabular data, imaging data, and pretrained models associated with the CARDIUM project.
-Stay tuned to this repository or check our [project website](https://bcv-uniandes.github.io/CardiumPage/) for updates.
----

 This repository contains the code implementation of **CARDIUM: Congenital Anomaly Recognition with Diagnostic Images and Unified Medical Records**, which was presented at the *Third Workshop on Computer Vision for Automated Medical Diagnosis* at ICCV 2025.